GouniManikumar12/aip-spec/docs/03-transport-and-auth.md

 # 03 · Transport & Authentication

 - All HTTPS endpoints MUST enforce TLS 1.3 with modern cipher suites.
-- Requests carry an `Authorization: AMXP-HMAC keyId=...,signature=...` header where the signature covers the canonical JSON body plus critical headers.
+- Requests carry an `Authorization: AIP-HMAC keyId=...,signature=...` header where the signature covers the canonical JSON body plus critical headers.
 - Clock drift of ±2 minutes is tolerated; anything outside that window is rejected with `401 DRIFT`.
 - Long-lived credentials must be rotated every 90 days and scoped to the minimal set of operations.